 Steve literally wrote the book “How to Get U.S. Market Ready.”
 We’ve read this gem cover to cover there’s lots of good stuff inside.
 However, one of our favorite pieces of content is Steve’s “U.S. Market Wine and Spirits Industry Glossary.”
 It’s a glossary of every word and phrase you need to know if you are working in this industry.
 It’s like a dictionary for the U.S. “bev alc” market, as the industry is referred to in America.

 LibDib reached out to Steve to see if we could share this invaluable information with you.
-He not only obliged, but agreed to do a guest webinar for us as well (Taking place Thursday, June 20, 2019.
-Register here).
+He not only obliged, but agreed to do a guest webinar for us as well.
+We hosted the webinar in June 2019 and it was full of great information on wine distribution and alcohol distribution in general.
+For a listen, go here.

-Check out his glossary below.
-Attend his webinar.
-Then go into your next account or distributor pitch like a BOSS.
+Then read his glossary below.
+You can go into your next account or alcohol distributor pitch like a BOSS.

 Steve Raye’s “U.S. Market Wine and Spirits Industry Glossary”